Pineapple Express (film): Release

-Sony released the film on Wednesday, August 6, 2008, and it grossed $12.1 million on its first day.
-Over the weekend, it opened at number two behind The Dark Knight with $23.2 million, a five-day total of $41.3 million.
-The film went on to gross $87.3 million in the U.S. and Canada and $14.2 million in other territories, for a worldwide total of $101.5 million.

 Marketing

 A red-band trailer for the film, featuring the song "Paper Planes" by M.I.A., leaked in February 2008.
 Sony Pictures had the video removed from YouTube within a few days of its posting.
 Patrick Goldstein's Summer Movie Posse of the Los Angeles Times described its incorporation as "the most impressive use of M.I.A.'s 'Paper Planes' ever".
-The film's makers had been keen on including the song in the film's main trailer and approached M.I.A.'s U.S. label Interscope Records for permission.
+The filmmakers had been keen on including the song in the film's main trailer and approached M.I.A.'s U.S. label Interscope Records for permission.
 She added "Interscope asked me and I was, like, well, since it's just the trailer, that's cool.
 I didn't really think twice about it" stating she would have thought more carefully about permitting the song's use if it was in the main film, "scrutinizing what scene they were using it in and stuff like that".
 Pineapple Express had an advance screening at the Just for Laughs Film Festival on July 19, 2008.
 The film was released on August 6, 2008.
 Cable network FX pre-bought exclusive rights to air the film after its theatrical run.

-There was a sneak peek of the film attached to the Superbad DVD, released on December 4, 2007.
+A sneak peek of the film was attached to the Superbad DVD, which was released on December 4, 2007.